-- i) Stock of Building Materials is valued at lower of cost and net realizable value.
-Cost is generally ascertained on weighted average basis. - Work-in-progress is stated at Cost and Net Realizable Value, whichever is lower.
-Work-in-progress includes cost of incomplete projects for which the Company has not entered into contracts and the costs incurred on the projects where the revenue is yet to be recognized. - iii) Completed unsold inventory is valued at lower of Cost and Net Realizable Value. - iv) Cost for this purpose includes cost of land, borrowing costs, construction / development cost and other overheads incidental to the projects undertaken.
+- Stock of Building Materials and Traded Goods is valued at lower of cost and net realizable value.
+Cost is generally ascertained on weighted average basis. - ii) Work-in-progress represents cost incurred in respect of unsold area of the real estate development projects and the costs incurred on the projects where the revenue is yet to be recognized. - iii) Completed unsold inventory is valued at lower of Cost and Net Realizable Value. - iv) Cost for this purpose includes cost of land, shares with occupancy rights, Transferrable Development Rights, premium for development rights, borrowing costs, construction / development cost and other overheads incidental to the projects undertaken.